 This is one of the reasons why we run our Enrichment Project in the sixth form which is designed to enhance the sixth form experience.

 All sixth form students take part in the programme, which promotes study skills alongside the essential life skills needed for independent living.
 The project offers opportunities for organising events and raising money for charity as well as introducing a variety of practical skills such as cooking, car maintenance, road safety, First Aid and basic DIY, to name just a few.
 This preparation can help relieve some of the natural anxiety caused by leaving home and allows pupils to focus on their studies right from the start of their first term as a university

 Sporting and Cultural Interests

-Girls are also encouraged to keep up their sporting and cultural interests throughout the two years of sixth form study – current and former students have, for example, played sport at county level, and developed skills in dance, instrumental music and choral singing.
+Pupils are also encouraged to keep up their sporting and cultural interests throughout the two years of sixth form study – current and former students have, for example, played sport at county level, and developed skills in dance, instrumental music and choral singing.

 Residential Trips and Activities

 Our sixth formers also have the opportunity to enjoy a wide range of residential trips and activities.
 Recent trips have included a tour of the battlefields of France, a visit to the geysers and glaciers in Iceland and a cultural trip to Italy.